-Turmeric is a tropical perennial plant in the same family as ginger, native to India, and cultivated throughout the tropics.
+Turmeric is a perennial plant in the same family as ginger, native to India, and cultivated throughout the tropics.
 Growing to a height of about three feet, it has beautiful lance-shaped leaves on alternate sides of the stem.
 At the base of the stem, there is a knobby rhizome somewhat resembling ginger with a vibrant orange glow.

-We've crafted two delicious beverage recipes using
+We've crafted two delicious beverage recipes using turmeric just for you:

 Basic Golden Milk Recipe